 This policy applies to all staff, supply or agency staff and volunteers working in the school including community education staff and sports coaches.
 Education Support Workers and administrative staff as well as teachers / tutors can be the first point of contact for a child.
 Concerned parents/carers may also contact the school’s DSL, Head Teacher, Regional Manager or Keys Group support centre via phone or website.

-Through their day-to-day contact with pupils and direct work with carers, staff at the schools have a crucial role to play in noticing indicators of possible abuse or neglect and referring them to the appropriate agency, normally the local Safeguarding Children Board, the Safeguarding Children Board of the Local Authority where the child originates from for Child Looked After (CLA) pupils and where appropriate the Child and Family Team (Social Services)
+Through their day-to-day contact with pupils and direct work with carers, staff at the school have a crucial role to play in noticing indicators of possible abuse or neglect and referring them to the appropriate agency, normally the local Safeguarding Children Board, the Safeguarding Children Board of the Local Authority where the child originates from for Child Looked After (CLA) pupils and where appropriate the Child and Family Team (Social Services)

 There are three main elements to the policy: